visual-learning/generative-modeling/README.md

 #### Running the VAE
 * Run the command under 2.2 (run for 20 epochs).
-* Plot the reconstruction loss and kl loss (for the valiation data) versus number of epochs (separate plots).
+* Plot the reconstruction loss and kl loss (for the validation data) versus the number of epochs (separate plots).
 Recon loss of reference solution is < 145 at epoch 19 (remember to average only across batch dimension).
 * Include reconstruction and sample plots from epoch 19.